Triple H: McMahon–Helmsley Era (2000–2001)

-During the main event of the May 21, 2001 episode of Raw Is War, he suffered a legitimate and career-threatening injury.
+During the main event of the May 21, 2001, episode of Raw Is War, Triple H suffered a legitimate and career-threatening injury.
 He and Austin were defending the WWF Tag Team Championship against Chris Jericho and Chris Benoit.
 At one point, Jericho had Austin trapped in the Walls of Jericho and Triple H ran in to break it up, but just as he did, he suffered a tear in his left quadriceps muscle, causing it to come completely off the bone.
-Despite his inability to place any weight on his leg, Triple H was able to complete the match.
-He even allowed Jericho to put him in the Walls of Jericho, a move that places considerable stress on the quadriceps.
+Despite Triple H's inability to place any weight on his leg, Triple H was able to complete the match.
+Triple H even allowed Jericho to put him in the Walls of Jericho, a move that places considerable stress on the quadriceps.
 The tear required an operation, which was performed by orthopedic surgeon Dr. James Andrews.
 This injury brought an abrupt end to the McMahon-Helmsley Era, as the rigorous rehabilitation process kept Triple H out of action for over eight months, completely missing The Invasion storyline.